metrico/qryn-docs/docs/faq.md

 ?> What is the underlying design?

-**qryn** implements a complete LogQL API buffered by a fast bulking **LRU** sitting on top of **ClickHouse** tables and relying on its *columnar search and insert performance alongside solid distribution and clustering capabilities* for stored data. qryn does not parse or index incoming logs, but rather groups log streams using the same label system as Prometheus and supports LogQL, PromQL and Tempo APIs for querying data back.
+**qryn** is essentially a smart, fast transpiler built on top of **ClickHouse** tables and relying on its *columnar search and insert performance alongside solid distribution and clustering capabilities* for stored data. qryn does not parse or index incoming data and uses the same label and fingerprinting system as Prometheus and supports LogQL, PromQL and Tempo APIs for querying data back.

+All data in qryn belongs to the user and is accessible through APIs or directly through database queries.

 On top of this dataset, multiple ingestion APIs and query languages are implemented, such as _PromQL, Tempo, Influx, Elastic and others._